brandadrian/angular-keycloak/README.md

 **Features**
 - Login and logout
-- Load todos from protected routes
+- Load todos from protected routes using users access token from login
 - Display user information loaded from keycloak

 # Getting started